astearman/Sliding-Visual-Effect/README.md

 # The Sound of Web Animations

-Some text animations that appear on scroll.
+Some text animations that trigger on window position.